laurabenestan/Seascape_reservebenefit/README.md

 # seascape_reservebenefit

-The objective of this project is to dissect the link between genomics and environmental gradients of differentiation in a context of conservation of marine reserves.
+The objective of this project is to dissect the link between **genomics and environmental gradients of differentiation** in a context of conservation of **marine reserves**.
 Using a state-of-the-art approach based on seascape genomics, we aim to:

 01. Estimating genetic diversity within and outside a network of marine reserve, delineating the influence of spatial and environmental gradient on the genetic diversity observed